-So how did this all start.
-In 2008 I gave my son a wooden Semi Truck that my father had built me when I was his age.
-I was a truck that I could play with and drive it all around the house.
-A neighbor built me a second truck, so I had a fleet of two trucks and two trailers.
-The only problem was that the trailers could only be pulled by its mated tractor.
-It always bothered me but I never said anything.
-After my son played with the two trucks for about 5 minutes he asked why the trailers could only be pulled by its mate.
-I told him it always bother me as well.
+So how did this all start?
+In 2008 I gave my son a wooden Semi Truck that my father had built for me when I was his age.
+It was a truck that I could play with and drive all around the house.
+A neighbor built me a second truck, so I had a fleet of two trucks and two trailers; the only problem was that the trailers could only be pulled by its’ mated tractor.
+This always bothered me, but I never said anything.
+After my son played with the two trucks for about 5 minutes, he asked why the trailers could only be pulled by its’ mate.
+I told him it had always bothered me as well.
 It would have taken five minutes to correct this, but I told him I would just build him a new truck with four new trailers.
-Once that was done, the guys at work were impressed and I had an idea.
+Once the new truck and trailers were built, the guys at work were impressed and I had an idea.
 I would build each firefighter that was assigned to me a tractor and two trailers for each of their sons.
 Thirteen tractors and 25 trailers later, I was ready for the upcoming holiday season.

-As I shared my accomplishment, the statement was made by a few of the firefighter that they did not have sons, but daughters.
-So I sat done, thought for a bit and came up with a new plan.
-For the girls that were newborn to three years old and ten an older, I would build a small chair.
-The older girls could display their favorite doll or stuffed animal, the younger ones with have a chair they could sit in.
+As I shared my accomplishment, the statement was made by a few of the firefighter that they did not have sons, but had daughters.
+So I sat down, thought for a bit, and came up with a new plan.
+For the girls who were newborn to three years old, and the girls ten and older, I would build a small chair.
+The older girls could display their favorite doll or stuffed animal and the younger ones with have a chair to sit in.
 As for the girls that were four to ten years old,

-I would build them a cradle for the dolls.
+I would build them a cradle for their dolls.
 10 chairs and 12 cradles later, I was ready to give all the gifts away.
-So I though a Christmas party invited everyone to come.
+So I thought a Christmas party would be perfect and invited everyone to come.
 The kids went crazy and it was a great day.
-Then one of the firefighters asked if I thought I could build a fire truck.
-And that is how it started.
+Then one of the firefighters asked if I thought I could build a fire truck, and Six Finger Firemen Woodworking was created.

-I am currently a Battilion Chief with the Brighton Fire Rescue District in Colorado and have been in the Fire Service for over 28 years.
-I enjoy being a firefighterand could not image doing any other job.
-My passion is fire trucks and woodowrking, so this worked out well.
-Because of our work schedule, I am able to combine my two passions and complete about 20+ trucks a year.
-I am blessed for I get to work with my father on the projects and my Uncle Dave also helps out (he makes the bells).
-I hope you enjoy the web-site, the trucks that I have built as much as I do building them.
+I am currently a Battalion Chief with the Brighton Fire Rescue District in Colorado and have been in the Fire Service for over 28 years.
+I enjoy being a firefighter and could not image doing any other job.
+I am passionate about both fire trucks and woodworking, so this worked out well.
+Because of my work schedule, I am able to combine my two passions and complete about 20+ trucks a year.
+I am blessed for I get to work with my father on the projects, as well as my Uncle Dave who helps out by making the bells.
+I hope you enjoy the website and the trucks that I have built as much as I do building them.